 Summer vacation is nearly here and with it comes family trips to the beach, to the mountains, to national monuments or theme parks or to visit relatives.
 But have you ever left a family vacation feeling like…well, you needed a vacation?
 Many families are opting to take childcare along with them on their family trips.
-Fox 25 News in Boston recently did a story on this topic and asked Cultural Care Au Pair to weigh in as child care experts.

-Here are some tips for considering whether to bring your childcare provider with you on your next family vacation:
+Here are some tips for bringing your childcare provider with you on your next family vacation.

 You’ll also want to make it clear with your caregiver what she or he will be expected to participate in, versus what is optional and when you will want time on your own as a family.
 And if you’re hosting an au pair, it’s important to remember that the 45-hour per week, 10-hour per day limit still applies, and travel time should count as on-duty hours.

 Lastly, if you’re planning on hiring temporary care at your destination, do research ahead of time and book early.

 Another topic to discuss is finances—who is expected to pay for what?
 It’s important to communicate in advance what costs you’ll cover and for what your caregiver will need to foot the bill.
 In the case of an au pair, you are responsible for “room and board”, or the cost of their accommodations and food.

 Make sure your caregiver has fun too

 For working parents, a great family vacation is hard-won and much anticipated, so bringing along another person to ease the burden of childcare-related duties makes a lot of sense.
 But while your hired caregiver is there to make your life easier, they will also like be excited about being in a new place and experiencing different foods, sights and people.
 Try to encourage them to make the most of their time, too.
 For au pairs, who become extended family members, the opportunity to be travel with their host family is thrilling!